FishyGitHubUser/dip-pin-prj-adv-ocrroo-2025/design/readme.md

 Write down any AI prompts you came up with after your first session
 > 1. You are a professional web developer tuned for accessibility, analyse the core concepts of vision impaired accessibility then address the topics mentioned by analysing accessibility best practices.
 Take a break, then  double-check your answers and ensure you have addressed everything required, finally using your understanding of accessibility, include more issues that have not been addressed yet.
 >
 > 2. Using your previous answer, create a single pure HTML page that addresses all accessibility requirements previously mentioned.
 Ensure the website follows strict html syntax while meeting all requirements.
 You may add basic css if required.
+>
+> 3. Compare ONLY the html code file to the accessibility analysis, in a table write down the issue and mark if the requirement was met, and add notes if there's anything that could be changed.
+Finally, what would you change or add to make it even more accessible.